 Prepare Data for Templates and WebApi

-A common Step in the data-flow is the Data Preparation.
+A common Step in the data-flow is the Data Preparation before the View or Custom WebApi work with it.
 This is fully automated and has three common scenarios:

 - No Prepare where no Data is used or at least no Instance Data